Want to stay sharp this winter? Discover our our 2022 Winter season training programs. Designed specifically for trail runners, by trail runners.

 From December to April I compete in several small skimo vertical races (sometimes also longer ‘individual’ races or ‘Grande Course’ races like PdG or Mezzalama) in my area: that’s fun to see friends, to get in a hard ‘training’ block and just because I love skimo.
 Towards the end of winter when the avalanche conditions are safe I do some long skimo sessions of 5-8h to connect local peaks and ridges, which is great fun.

-Let’s keep up the awesome work you’ve done this year, and start building an even more awesome 2021 through this winter.
+Let’s keep up the awesome work you’ve done in 2022, and start building an even more awesome 2023 through this winter.